 The crispy prosciutto is a lovely, salty addition to this dish!
 So good!
 If you don’t have any on hand, you can easily sub in bacon or leave it out of the dish altogether.
 In that case, I suggest adding lots of salty Parmesan on top of your dish to give it that extra salty-kick!

-Making Creamy Penne with Peas and Prosciutto
+Ingredients in Creamy Penne with Peas and Crispy Prosciutto

 This dish comes together pretty quickly.
 Its perfect for those times you are hungry and ready to eat and so a quick dinner is essential.